A.J. Foyt returns to the Indy 500, his legacy long secured and grief fresh from his wife’s death - WTOP News

 His legacy extends well beyond the Indy 500.
 In 1967, Foyt became the only driver to win the 24 Hours of Le Mans and Indy 500 in the same year, and he’s the only driver to have won Indy, the Daytona 500, Le Mans and the 12 Hours of Sebring.
 He has 12 major racing championships – his seven IndyCar titles are a record – and his 67 IndyCar victories are most in series history.

-Santino Ferrucci is driving it this year and he will start Sunday’s race fourth — the same position Foyt started when he won his final two Indy 500s — while rookie teammate Benjamin Pedersen will roll off 11th.
+Santino Ferrucci is driving it this year, and the chassis for Sunday’s race was on display in Waller the day the AP visited.
+His crew felt confident it had built a bullet, and the optimism wasn’t misguided: Ferrucci will start fourth — the same position Foyt started when he won his final two Indy 500s — while rookie teammate Benjamin Pedersen will roll off 11th.

+Foyt, who has lost about 50 pounds this year but whose mobility is slowed by foot problems, watched some of the qualifying laps last weekend from a golf cart on pit road.

+“It’s good to see him,” Ferrucci said, “and I know for a fact in the garage he was really, really happy to see the car and see the progress, to see something he hasn’t seen out of this team in a long time as far as build quality and all the work and development that has gone into this car.
+He’s super excited.
+It’s a huge confidence boost for the whole organization.”

+The elder Foyt was not present for the team’s last win — a victory by Takuma Sato at Long Beach a decade ago — but that win earned Larry Foyt some autonomy within the race team.

+“I think when that happened, he realized, ‘Hey, OK, maybe things are OK when I’m not on top of it all the time,’” Larry Foyt said.
+“And that’s what we’re working on, just trying to get the team back to where he can enjoy it.
+Give him something to root for and be proud of the race team.”

-Team morale is soaring and fans each day have shown their adoration for Foyt and his drivers.
+Team morale is soaring headed into Sunday’s race, and fans each day at the track have shown their adoration for Foyt and his drivers.
 The qualifying crowd last Sunday roared for Ferrucci each time he took to the track, including his run for the pole.
 By that point, a superstitious Foyt was watching from one of the garages, the door pulled shut.

+Ferrucci wound up fourth, and Foyt couldn’t help but feel a little disappointed.
+But he was quick to mention that, despite his own four poles, he never won the Indy 500 starting from the front row.

 In the afternoon sun, a crowd was building outside his garage, waiting for Super Tex to emerge so they could cheer his team’s encouraging start to the Indy 500.
 The lowest-ranked, full-time team in IndyCar had out-qualified mighty Team Penske, and most of the cars from heavyweights Chip Ganassi Racing and Arrow McLaren Racing.